cryptax/droidlysis/README.md

 ## Importing Exodus Privacy Trackers

 Exodus Privacy maintains a list of various SDKs which are interesting to rule out in our analysis via `conf/kit.conf`.
 Add option `--import_exodus` to the droidlysis command line: this will parse existing trackers Exodus Privacy knows and which aren't yet in your `kit.conf`.
-Finally, it will **append** all new trackers to `kit.conf`.
+Finally, it will **append** all new trackers to `~/.cache/droidlysis/kit.conf`.

 Afterwards, you may want to sort your `kit.conf` file: